Li i6: Background

 The i6 was first spied alongside two larger vehicles, one of which would eventually be the Li i8.
+It is a two-row mid-to-large size crossover SUV which can seat 5 passengers.
 Due to controversies surrounding the Li Mega's exterior design, all i-series cars were reworked to have a more conventional design.
 On June 20, 2025, the i6 was officially unveiled by China's Ministry of Industry and Information Technology (MIIT), revealing its final design and powertrain setup that took after the i8's.
-On September 26, the i6 officially went on sale.
+On 26 September 2025, the i6 officially went on sale.

+Specifications

+The i6 is a battery electric vehicle which has a similar powertrain to the larger i8.

+All versions are equipped with a permanent magnet synchronous rear motor outputting 335 hp and 425 Nm of torque, while all-wheel drive variants add a front induction motor that outputs 201 hp and 235 Nm of torque for a total of 536 hp and 660 Nm of torque.

+All variants of the i6 are equipped with an 87.3 kWh LFP battery pack supplied by CATL, which provides CLTC range ratings of 720 km for rear-wheel drive and 660 km for all-wheel drive models.
+It is capable of peak charging rates of 500 kW, allowing for a 10–80% recharge time of 11 minutes and to replenish 500 km of range within 10 minutes.